Last Updated on

-Fido’s Age is a Big Factor
+Fido’s Age is a Factor

 Calories Verses Activity

 Factor in your dog’s level of physical activity.
-Higher calorie intake is okay as long as your dog is burning them off.
+Higher calorie intake is OK as long as your dog is burning them off.

 You Are What You Eat!